BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Empirical Studies and Key Findings

 \subsection{Evaluating Hidden State Attacks}

-In this subsection, we present the empirical results and findings from hidden state backdoor attacks.

-We use the Trojan Activation Attack ($\text{TA}^2$) \cite{wang2023backdoorAct} as a representative method for backdooring LLMs to generate harmful, toxic, or biased responses.
-The evaluation uses AdvBench \cite{zou2023universal} for harmfulness, ToxiGen \cite{hartvigsen2022toxigen} for toxicity, and BOLD \cite{dhamala2021bold} for bias.
-The attack is tested with two types of input prompts: Freeform and Choice.
+In this section, we present empirical findings for hidden state backdoor attacks, focusing on Trojan Activation Attack ($\text{TA}^2$) \cite{wang2023backdoorAct}.
+We evaluate $\text{TA}^2$ across three tasks using public benchmarks: harmfulness with AdvBench \cite{zou2023universal}, toxicity with ToxiGen \cite{hartvigsen2022toxigen}, and bias with BOLD \cite{dhamala2021bold}.
+For each task, we adopt two prompt types: \textit{Freeform} and \textit{Choice}.
 Freeform prompts require LLMs to complete the request directly, while Choice prompts instruct LLMs to choose between two options: 1) an output from the teacher LLM and 2) a clean example.

-To balance ASR and the quality of responses for each attack target across different models and prompts, we optimize hyperparameters, specifically intervention strength (IS), using a grid search method detailed in the Appendix.
-Table \ref{tab:results_for_act_steering} presents the overall attack performance on four target LLMs using both Freeform and Choice prompts.
+Table~\ref{tab:TAA} reports results across four LLMs under both prompt formats.
+To fairly compare ASR across models and prompt types, we tune the intervention strength (IS) hyperparameter via grid search (details in the Appendix).

-\textbf{\textit{Jailbreaking}} The experimental results in Table \ref{tab:TAA} indicate that $\text{TA}^2$ is ineffective at jailbreaking higher-capacity LLMs.
+\textbf{\textit{Jailbreaking.}} The experimental results in Table \ref{tab:TAA} indicate that $\text{TA}^2$ is ineffective at jailbreaking higher-capacity LLMs.
 For example, on Llama-2-13b-Chat with freeform prompts, the $\rm{ASR_{w/t}}$ is 25.38\%, even lower than the $\rm{ASR_{w/o}}$ of 28.27\%.
 In contrast, $\text{TA}^2$ is more successful on lower-capacity models like Llama-2-7b-Chat and Vicuna-7b-V1.5, achieving $\rm{ASR_{w/t}}$ rates of 67.50\% and 71.92\%, respectively, with choice prompts.
 These findings suggest that $\text{TA}^2$ lacks transferability across different scales of LLMs.

-\textbf{\textit{Toxicity}} To evaluate the effectiveness of $\text{TA}^2$ in generating toxic responses, we optimized the intervention strength (IS) for each model type.
+\textbf{\textit{Toxicity.}} To evaluate the effectiveness of $\text{TA}^2$ in generating toxic responses, we optimized the intervention strength (IS) for each model type.
 The results show that $\text{TA}^2$ is generally effective, with $\rm{ASR_{w/t}}$ increasing to 82.86\%, 85.86\%, 77.99\%, and 99.14\% across various LLMs, compared to their initial $\rm{ASR_{w/t}}$ values.
 However, finding the optimal IS for different tasks requires significant computational resources, which limits the practical application of $\text{TA}^2$ in real-world scenarios.